 Gold Maple Leaf coins featured .999 pure gold content when introduced in 1979 and would maintain that standard through late 1982.
 By November 1982, the Royal Canadian Mint was ready to increase the gold content to .9999 purity.
 From that point forward, the coins have maintained the same level of purity.
 On occasion, the Royal Canadian Mint has issued the Gold Maple Leaf with .99999 pure gold content, though these issues were strictly limited to special editions and never used on the standard gold bullion coins issued annually.

 The Canadian Gold Maple Leaf coins feature the same obverse and reverse design concepts every year.
 While minor elements are changed, such as the addition of security features, most of the design features remain constant.
-The only changes to the design are updates to the effigy of Queen Elizabeth II which appears on the obverse side of the coins.
-Since 1979, Her Majesty’s effigy has been updated constantly.
+The only changes to the design are updates to the monarch effigy on the obverse of the coins.
+For the majority of the program’s history, Her Majesty Queen Elizabeth II was the only monarch to ever feature on the coins.
+The list of monarch designs includes:

 The reverse side of Canadian Gold Maple Leaf coins bears the sugar maple leaf.
 The official emblem of Canada, the sugar maple leaf has been used to symbolize the nation and its people since the mid-18th century, meaning it predates nationhood.
 The maple leaf was created in 1979 by Walter Ott and is surrounded by engravings of “Canada,” “9999,” “Fine Gold” and “Or Pur,” as well as the respective weight of the coin.